What Is Menorrhagia?

 They may also:

-Hormone problems.
+- Hormone problems.
 Every month, a lining builds up inside your uterus (womb), which you shed during your period.
 If your hormone levels aren’t balanced, your body can make the lining too thick, which leads to heavy bleeding when you shed the thicker lining.
-If you don’t ovulate (release an egg from an ovary), this can throw off the hormone balance in the body, too, leading to a thicker lining and a heavier period.
+If you don’t ovulate (release an egg from an ovary), this can throw off the hormone balance in your body, too, leading to a thicker lining and a heavier period.

-Bleeding disorders .
+- Bleeding disorders .
 They’re not common, but bleeding disorders -- which run in families -- make it hard for someone to stop bleeding when they’ve been cut.
 They can also make a woman’s period heavier and make it last longer.

 Your doctor may be able to treat your heavy periods with these methods:

-Certain drugs.
+- Certain drugs.
 Your doctor may prescribe medications to reduce the flow of your heavy periods.
-You may only need to take the medication when you have your period.
+You may need to take the medication only when you have your period.